maikmerten/riscv-tomthumb/README.md

 My main motivation for this project is to learn VHDL - the code quality and feature set reflects this.
 No guarantees!
 Feel free to use the code in any way you see fit, though (see LICENSE file).

 Primary design goals are simplicity of the design and lightness regarding consumption of FPGA resources.
-Currently, the complete designs fits within ~1600 LEs on a Cyclone IV FPGA, ~1200 LEs being used by the CPU core.
-The design safely can be clocked at up to ~100 MHz on Cyclone IV devices, although the default configuration for the DE0-Nano board clocks it at merely 50 MHz.
+Currently, the complete designs fits within ~1400 LEs on a Cyclone IV FPGA, ~925 LEs being used by the CPU core.
+The design safely can be clocked at over 80 MHz on Cyclone IV devices, although the default configuration for the DE0-Nano board clocks it at merely 50 MHz.

 To reflect its design sophistication and technical prowess, the design is named after Tom Thumb, an experimental locomotive design from 1830. https://en.wikipedia.org/wiki/Tom_Thumb_%28locomotive%29